 Without inflammation, wounds and infections would never heal.
 That’s because inflammation is part of the body’s immune defence system.
 But here, we’re talking about acute inflammation.
 Acute inflammation is the good type of inflammation that you want – without it, you would struggle to fight off infections and recover from injury.

-So, every time your cut or burn yourself, graze your knee or sprain your ankle, the pain, redness and swelling you see and feel is all part of your body’s inflammatory response that starts off the healing process.
-You would also know that this type of inflammation dampens down after a short time to allow the long-term recovery and healing process to take over.
+So, every time you cut or burn yourself, graze your knee or sprain your ankle, the pain, redness and swelling you see and feel is all part of your body’s inflammatory response that starts off the healing process.
+You would also know that this type of inflammation dampens down after a short time, allowing the long-term recovery and healing process to take over.